Abdominal & Visceral Bodywork in Athens, Georgia

 Cerradas ~ Postpartum Sealing ~ Closing of The Bones

 These sessions are often done postpartum, during life transitions, or when someone feels they otherwise need tender attention, including after trauma, stress, or a build-up of life-events.
 These are longer sessions held at home and incorporate herbs, baths, steams, massage, and the wrapping of the body in a ceremonial approach to healing.
 Diana is grateful to have learned the art of the Cerrada from Tema Mercado in Mexico in 2023.
-She is currently offering it on a limited basis to former and active clients.
+Diana offers these sessions on a limited basis to former and active clients.
+Please inquire if interest.

 Meet Diana